-Wyoming Earns a B-Minus on State Report Card, Ranks Seventh in Nation
+Wyoming Earns a B-Minus on State Report Card, Ranks Eighth in Nation

 Download Education Week's Exclusive Report Card

-This year, Wyoming finishes seventh among the 50 states and District of Columbia, with an overall score of 80.6 out of 100 points and a grade of B-minus.
+This year, Wyoming finishes eighth among the 50 states and the District of Columbia, with an overall score of 80.2 out of 100 points and a grade of B-minus.
 The nation as a whole posts a grade of C.

-Diving into the findings for the three graded indices, Wyoming earns a B in the Chance-for-Success category and ranks 16th.
+Diving into the findings for the three graded indices, Wyoming earns a B-minus in the Chance-for-Success category and ranks 16th.
 The average state earns a C-plus.
-In School Finance, Wyoming receives a B-plus and ranks first, while for the K-12 Achievement Index it finishes 22nd with a grade of C-minus.
+In School Finance, Wyoming receives a B-plus and ranks second, while for the K-12 Achievement Index it finishes 21st with a grade of C-minus.
 The average state earns grades of C and C-minus in School Finance and K-12 Achievement, respectively.

-Wyoming’s 2014 Highlights Report includes the state’s full report card, including results for each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
-This year’s State Highlights Report also includes the Early Education Index and a special analysis of data on enrollment in early-childhood programs.
+Wyoming’s 2016 Highlights Report includes results for each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
+This year’s State Highlights Report also contains the special analysis of student achievement in the NCLB era.